2008–09 Premier League

+Season summary

-At the start of this season, clubs were allowed to name seven substitutes on the bench instead of five.
+At the start of the season, clubs were allowed to name seven substitutes on the bench instead of five.
 This season was also different in that there was no New Year's Day game, as is traditional.
-This was because the FA Cup Third Round is traditionally played on the first Saturday in January, which in 2009 fell in the usual spot for New Year's league games.
-September saw Manchester City taken over by the Abu Dhabi United Group, transforming them into one of the world's wealthiest football clubs, securing the signing of Robinho for a British record £32.5 million just seconds before the 2008 summer transfer window closed in the process.
+This was because the FA Cup third round is traditionally played on the first Saturday in January, which in 2009 fell in the usual spot for New Year's league games.
+September saw Manchester City taken over by the Abu Dhabi United Group, transforming the football club into one of the world's wealthiest, securing the signing of Robinho for a British record £32.5 million just seconds before the 2008 summer transfer window closed in the process.

 The first goal of the season was scored by Arsenal's Samir Nasri against newly promoted West Bromwich Albion in the fourth minute of the early kick-off game on the opening day of the season on 16 August.
 Gabriel Agbonlahor of Aston Villa scored the first hat-trick of the season against Manchester City, scoring three goals in the space of seven minutes.

-Manchester United clinched the 2009 Premier League title with a scoreless draw against Arsenal on 16 May 2009, their 11th Premier League title, and 18th League title overall, drawing level with fierce rivals Liverpool who finished as runners-up.
-It is the second time they clinched the title for three consecutive years, the first being in 2001.
-Only three other clubs have achieved this feat: Liverpool (1980s), Arsenal (1930s) and Huddersfield Town (1920s).
+The title race was a battle between Manchester United and bitter rivals Liverpool, who beat them 4–1 at Old Trafford on 14 March 2009.
+Liverpool topped the table at the end of 2008, but their lead slipped after a series of draws.
+On 16 May 2009, Manchester United clinched the Premier League title after a goalless draw against Arsenal.
+It was their 11th Premier League title and 18th English top flight title overall, tying a record with Liverpool, who finished as runners-up.
+It was the second time that they had won the title for three consecutive years, the first being in 2001.
+Only four other clubs have achieved this feat: Huddersfield Town (1923–25), Arsenal (1933–35), Liverpool (1982–84) and Manchester City (2021–24), with the latter becoming the first club to win the English top flight title for four consecutive seasons.

 West Bromwich Albion were the first team to be relegated to the Championship after losing 2–0 at home to Liverpool on 17 May 2009.
-They were joined in the Championship by Middlesbrough and Newcastle United on the last day of the season after Middlesbrough's 2–1 defeat at West Ham United and Newcastle's 1–0 defeat at Aston Villa.
-It meant that Hull City and Sunderland stayed up despite home defeats to Manchester United and Chelsea respectively.
+Middlesbrough and Newcastle United joined them on the last day of the season after losses at West Ham United and Aston Villa, respectively.
+The results meant that Hull City and Sunderland stayed up, despite home defeats to Manchester United and Chelsea respectively.
 The fact that Hull City avoided relegation (along with Stoke City, who stayed up relatively comfortably under the management of Tony Pulis), meant it was the first time since the 2005–06 season that more than one promoted club maintained their Premier League status.
-Aston Villa, Everton and Fulham all secured European football for the 2009–10 season through their league position.
+Aston Villa, Everton and Fulham, who stayed up last season on goal difference, all secured European football for the 2009–10 season through their league positions.